Ethan88667/EUREKAHACKS2025/README.md

 # EUREKAHACKS2025
 Project I made for Eureka Hacks.
-ML playing snake game
+ML playing snake game.
+BRO IDK WHY THIS THING WOULDN'T WORK WITHOUT AERIAL I TRIED USING THE ONE INCORPORATED IN PYTHON BUT IT JUST DON'T WORK😭😭😭